Opposition push to set up probe could force Canada election

 The Conservatives said the committee could explore the WE Charity deal.
 Rodriguez said the motion would allow the opposition to pull cabinet ministers from their work and require them to testify “day-after-day.”

-The parties will debate the motion and a vote is expected this week.
+The parties will debate the motion and a vote is expected as soon as Wednesday.

+Nelson Wiseman, a political science professor at the University of Toronto, does not anticipate an election.
+He expects the Quebec-based Bloc Quebecois party to prop up the government if it comes to a vote.

+“The Conservatives make it sound as if the case is open and shut on Liberal corruption and the Liberals make it appear as if they have something to cover up,” Wiseman said.
+“The WE scandal is not as big an issue in Quebec and I believe the BQ fears that both the Liberals and Conservatives may make gains in Quebec at their expense in a snap election.”